amwellius/MPC_SPS_2024/README.md

 TO DO LIST:
-  - frame ADC values (1950 up to 1980, etc, maybe even right in the filter)
-      - hence experiment with different filter windows (make it narrower)

   - add function to set true only after a number of positive correlations (#define)
   - clean up the code

 CURRENTLY IN PROCESS:
-  - fiding a new lap start
+  - fiding a new lap start - tunning
   - FSM for car control
-  - function to indicate braking properly
+  - frame ADC values (1950 up to 1980) IN THE FILTER
+    - this didt work without the filter at all
+      - hence experiment with different filter windows (make it narrower)

 ALREADY IMPLEMENTED:
   - basic functionality